ropensci-archive/rImpactStory/README.md

 metrics <- llply(tiid, metrics, .progress = 'text')
 ```

 ## Looks great but seems a bit reptitive, right?
-If you have to repeatedly retrive metrics on a collection of objects, then just make it into a collection!
+If you have to repeatedly retrieve metrics on a collection of objects, then just make it into a collection!

 ```r
 collection_id <- create_collection(tiids) # function not working yet